 The Alexander-Murray deal signals an encouraging move away from partisan proposals to "repeal and replace" the ACA that also included reforms to Medicaid - on which more than a third of people living with epilepsy rely on for their care.

-We joined a statement with many others in the patient community in support of the agreement.
+On October 18, 2017, we joined a statement with many others in the patient community in support of the agreement.
 Read the statement below.